1) Defendant passed or offered to pass as true a document (typically a check).

 Let's say you work for somebody who writes you a check, and you take it to you bank believing that it's a good check.
 If you try to cash it, and it turns out that the check was fraudulent, how will the State prove your knowledge of the fraud or intent to defraud?

 Cases like these can usually be resolved by a phone call to the prosecutor.
-A good South Florida defense attorney can get on the phone with the State Attorney's Office and highlight the weaknesses in the case.
+A good Miami-Dade County defense attorney can get on the phone with the State Attorney's Office and highlight the weaknesses in the case.
 Remember, police officers don't typically conduct in-depth investigations in third-degree felony cases.
 They take reports and make arrests.
 That's it.

 It takes a strong case for the State to prove the elements of intent and knowledge.
 I have made a career out of fighting the State on every one of my clients' cases.
 Having been a prosecutor myself, I feel that I have an advantage over other attorneys as I know personally what it takes to prove a case at trial.